-His mother would call him big-boned, the BMI calculator would put him in the obese category (BMI of 35.9).
-You might expect the insurer would have a problem with this but surprisingly Michael would get the same price as someone who has a “normal weight”.
+His mother would call him big-boned; however, the BMI calculator would put him in the obese category (BMI of 35.9).

-However if Michael was one year younger, with the same BMI, the life insurance company would increase his premium by 50%.
-You see overweight young men are the riskiest class for the insurer because of the correlation of obesity with cardiovascular disease – I’m talking heart attacks and strokes.
+However, if Michael were one year younger, with the same BMI, the life insurance company would increase his premium by 50%.

-Apart from height, weight and age, the insurer will also looks at some other factors when underwriting an application for someone with weight issues.
+Apart from height, weight and age, the insurer will also look at some other factors when underwriting an application if you’re overweight.

-There are a number of other factors the underwriters will consider when reviewing your application:
+There are many other factors the underwriters will consider when reviewing your application:

-It’s impossible to give a useful indication of how these associated factors will affect your chances of getting cover but it’s safe to say the more of them you answer yes to, the higher the loading the insurer will add to your premium.
+It’s impossible to give a useful indication of how these associated factors will affect your chances of getting cover.
+Still, it’s safe to say that the more you answer yes to, the higher the loading the insurer will add to your premium.

-The same rules apply for mortgage protection insurance as for life insurance.
+The same rules apply to mortgage protection insurance as for life insurance.

 The insurers take a stricter approach if you have a high BMI and want to get critical illness cover.

-If your BMI is over 41, at any age, you will struggle to get income protection or serious illness cover.
+If your BMI is over 4, you will struggle to get income protection or serious illness cover at any age.

-Michael, aged 40, in our example above wouldn’t face an increase in premium for life cover only.
-But if he was applying for serious illness cover too, the insurer would increase his premium by 50%.
+Michael, aged 40, in our example above, wouldn’t face an increase in premium for life cover only.
+But if he were applying for serious illness cover too, the insurer would increase his premium by 50%.

-John had been declined by his bank and another broker.
-Honestly I thought we would struggle to get him cover too due to his age but fortunately John had a recent check up with his doctor and was in perfect health apart from the weight:
+His bank and another broker had declined John.
+Honestly, I thought we would struggle to get him cover too due to his age, but fortunately, John had a recent check-up with his doctor and was in perfect health apart from the weight:

 I had a yearly check up back in June with my doctor and everything is in the normal range.
 They took bloods and checked my cholesterol, heart rate, HDL, LDL, Triglycerides, glucose, sodium, potassium, CO2, chloride, calcium, BUN, Creatine, Alk phos, ALT, AST, Albumin, and total protein.
 All were within normal levels except for HDL which was 0.1mmol/L under the recommended level of 1.4mmol/L, the doctor saw no reason for concern with this.
 I also had a Haematology FBC, Haematology BFF, and Thyroid function tests.
 All came back as normal.
 The doctor also took blood pressure and heart rate and both were ok.